cu-psych-computing/cu-psych-comp-tutorial/content/tutorials/python/1-r2python-translation/2-intro-programming.md

 # Variables

-- Variables in python work much in the same way they do in R.
+- Variables in Python work much in the same way they do in R.
-- In python, a single equals sign `=` is used for saving variables
+- In Python, a single equals sign `=` is used for saving variables.